-RS 501 Theologies of the New Testament 3 credits The nature of revelation and inspiration; the proce Testament composition and the means to recover sage; historical backgrounds of the communities logies of the writers. r its mes- RS 503 Christology A survey of theological reflection on Jesus of Nat life, teaching, death, and resurrection.
-Examines Testament, the Fathers, the important of definitions, the scholastic synthesis and contemp cussion. the New RS 504 The Church as Community Biblical, historical and theological reflection on the ing of the Church and its mission.
-3 credits the mean- RS 505 Sacramental Theology New Testament foundations, historical developme logy and practice; particular attention to cell of the faith community.
-3 credits nt in theo- lebrations RS 509 Christian Ethics The dynamics of moral decision-making; incl process of moral development, principles of Chris action and the development of a methodology for a personal and social moral issues. tian moral RS 512 Liturgy and Worship Introduction to the theology of Christian worship, and historical forms of liturgy and current RS 519 Theology and Catechesis The development of a contemporary perspective to theology and catechesis to assist religious educator ing these disciplines as teachers and ministers of tian faith. rs in bridg- RS 520 Spiritual Direction A basic course in the theory and practice of spiritua designed for those interested either in receiving such direction.
-RS 523 Christian Anthropology An exploration of the nature of the human person tian perspective; the Christian views of nature, hum and redemption of the global community.
-Rs 524 Religious Perspectives in Psychology Transition and growth in faith from the religion of religion of maturity; understanding of faith in this growth; problems associated with the l living, and transmission of the Christian message. process of learning, Rs 525 Religious Perspectives in Sociology An exploration of contemporary sociological ther implications for understanding the religious devel individuals and belief traditions, particularly the Ca tural tradition. opment of Oh Julian Call Image 2 and the
+RS 501 Theologies of the New Testament 3 credits The nature of revelation and inspiration; the process of New Testament composition and the means to recover its message; historical backgrounds of the communities and theologies of the writers.

+RS 503 Christology 3 credits A survey of theological reflection on Jesus of Nazareth, his life, teaching, death, and resurrection.
+Examines the New Testament, the Fathers, the important conciliar definitions, the scholastic synthesis and contemporary discussion.

+RS 504 The Church as Community 3 credits Biblical, historical and theological reflection on the meaning of the Church and its mission.

+RS 505 Sacramental Theology 3 credits

+New Testament foundations, historical development in theology and practice; particular attention to celebrations of the faith community.

+RS 509 Christian Ethics 3 credits

+The dynamics of moral decision-making; including the process of moral development, principles of Christian moral action and the development of a methodology for addressing personal and social moral issues.

+RS 512 Liturgy and Worship 2 credits Introduction to the theology of Christian worship, the nature and historical forms of liturgy and current practice.

+RS 519 Theology and Catechesis 3 credits The development of a contemporary perspective toward both theology and catechesis to assist religious educators in bridging these disciplines as teachers and ministers of the Christian faith.

+RS 520 Spiritual Direction 2 credits A basic course in the theory and practice of spiritual direction designed for those interested either in receiving or giving such direction.

+RS 523 Christian Anthropology 3 credits

+An exploration of the nature of the human person in a Christian perspective; the Christian views of nature, human reality, and redemption of the global community.

+Rs 524 Religious Perspectives in Psychology 2 credits Transition and growth in faith from the religion of youth to religion of maturity; understanding of faith in this process of growth; problems associated with the learning, living, and transmission of the Christian message.

+Rs 525 Religious Perspectives in Sociology 2 credits An exploration of contemporary sociological theory and its implications for understanding the religious development of individuals and belief traditions, particularly the Catholic cultural tradition.

-- RS 528 Christian Self-Image An analysis of the development and ongoing clarification of our self-image as it is dynamically influenced by conscience, the presence of God and Christian community. - RS 529 Old and New Testament Spirituality 2 credits An examination of the relationship between the Jewish and Christian scriptures and the various forms of spirituality which have developed from these sacred writings.
+RS 528 Christian Self-Image 3 credits

+An analysis of the development and ongoing clarification of our self-image as it is dynamically influenced by conscience, the presence of God and Christian community.

+RS 529 Old and New Testament Spirituality 2 credits

+An examination of the relationship between the Jewish and Christian scriptures and the various forms of spirituality which have developed from these sacred writings.